-Identifying New Directions for Oneself
+Identifying New Directions

 Retirement offers exciting opportunities and infinite possibilities.
 When one thinks about their “next chapter,” often it includes crafting the legacy you wish to leave or how to pursue a life-long dream.
 For others, it could mean just enjoying a more relaxing pace of life, spending more time with friends or family, and exploring new hobbies, interests or activities.

 After years spent meeting the demanding obligations and expectations of a legal career, it may now be up to you to decide and plan for your continued vitality.
 For some attorneys, it is a time of working less and/or at a more reduced level.
 For others, retirement means an opportunity to engage in volunteer work, take classes, explore a long-neglected hobby (or new interest) or join a club.
 Crucial questions to ask oneself around this topic are: